-A successful and inspiring experiment was presented to our team by Freja Hagsund, project manager of the Europaforum Hasslebolm - a small town in Sweden.
+"We recommend that more training opportunities be available for civil servants who are in direct contact with mobile EU citizens so that the potential for their transformative political engagement is activated.
+EU citizens on the move can be powerful agents of democratic change provided they understand their dynamic role in shaking up politics across borders.
+There is a need for training not only regarding techniques but also the content of engagement with the public, which assumes a broad knowledge of European affairs and sources of information".
+Europaforum Hassleholm, SWEDEN A successful and inspiring experiment was presented to our team by Freja Hagsund, project manager of the Europaforum Hassleholm - a small town in Sweden.
 Founded by an Austrian, this annual event brings political party leaders together with some 700 ordinary people in a delimited space and in a non-hierarchical way.
 It also tries to fill the potential gap between the EU Institutions and ordinary people, who often perceive the European Union as distant and out of reach.
 Despite different party political affiliation, debate is well-mannered.
 The formula has been adopted by Turku in Finland but appears to be unknown in the rest of the EU.
-The 2019 edition was attended by our team which was given a stand and the opportunity to talk extensively to candidates and civil society organisations dealing with migration.
-The forum was entirely devoted to the European elections and presented a unique opportunity for us and voters to understand what different political parties were doing and promising.
+The 2019 edition was attended by Baltic Caravan's team which was given a stand and the opportunity to talk extensively to candidates and civil society organisations dealing with migration.
+The forum was entirely devoted to the European elections and presented a unique opportunity for voters to understand what different political parties were doing and promising.
 In Sweden, all the people working on EU related issues know about this well established institution and use it as an opportunity to meet and share ideas.